CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

     git clone https://github.com/L-codes/Neo-reGeorg
     ```

-2. Next, we need to generate an encrypted client file to upload it to the target web server:
+2. Next, we need to generate an encrypted client file and upload it to the target web server:

     ```shell
     python3 neoreg.py generate -k thm
     ```

-    The above command generates an encrypted tunneling clients with `thm` as their key under the `neoreg_servers/` directory.
+    The above command generates encrypted tunneling clients, using `thm` as their key, under the `neoreg_servers/` directory.
 Various file extensions are available, but we will use the `tunnel.php` file for this one.

     ![tunnel client list](neoreg-servers.png)

-3. Now, we need to upload our client at the `uploader.thm.com` server.
-We can visit it via our browser at http://10.10.19.86/uploader.
+3. Now, we need to upload our encrypted tunneling client file at the `uploader.thm.com` server, which we can visit via our browser at [http://10.10.19.86/uploader](http://10.10.19.86/uploader).
 To upload the `tunnel.php` we must use "admin" as the key.

     ![Tunnel Upload](tunnel-upload.jpg)

-4. Once the file is uploaded, we will point to it using the `neoreg.py` script in order to connect to the client, providing the key to decrypt the tunneling client:
+4. Once the file is uploaded, we will point to it using the `neoreg.py` script using our defined key, `thm`, in order to first decrypt the client file, and then connect to it:

     ```shell
     python3 neoreg.py -k thm http://10.10.19.86/uploader/files/tunnel.php